 So if you're earning new coins or tokens, potentially at an agreed APY through a DeFi protocol - it's likely this would be seen as income.
 Therefore this could include:

-HMRC haven't yet released guidance on engage-to-earn or play-to-earn platforms which appeared primarily in the DeFi space recently.
+HMRC hasn't yet released guidance on engage-to-earn or play-to-earn platforms which appeared primarily in the DeFi space recently.
 However, as earning crypto through staking and mining is considered income, we can infer that earning tokens and coins through these platforms would also likely be considered income by HMRC.
 Examples of potential crypto income include:

 In summary - any time you're earning new tokens as a result of an investment activity, this is likely to be seen as Income and subject to Income Tax.
-You can learn more in or UK DeFi Tax guide.
+You can learn more in our UK DeFi Tax guide.

 To figure out how much tax you'll pay on crypto income, you need to first know the crypto Income Tax rates.
 These are the same Income Tax Bands for your regular income:

-The UK uses a progressive income tax banding - so you won't pay the same flat rate of income on all your earnings, instead you'll pay a higher rate of tax only on earnings in higher tax bands.
+The UK uses a progressive income tax banding - so you won't pay the same flat rate of income on all your earnings, instead, you'll pay a higher rate of tax only on earnings in higher tax bands.
 Taxpayers earning more than £125,000 a year do not receive the £12,570 personal allowance and those earning more than £100,000 a year receive a reduced personal allowance.

 Scottish taxpayers have slightly different Income Tax Bands.
 See here or read our crypto tax rate UK guide.

-Calculating income from crypto is easy - albeit time consuming.
+Calculating income from crypto is easy - albeit time-consuming.
 You need to identify the fair market value of the coins or tokens on the day you received them in GBP.